JuanJFarina/custom-gemini-cli/docs/01_VISION.md

 Harle should not become a generic chatbot wrapper, a model playground, or a cluttered productivity dashboard.

 It should not optimize for long answers, feature volume, or technical novelty at the expense of usefulness.
-It should not pretend to be human, manipulate the user, hide its nature, or create dependence.
+It should not claim to be human, manipulate the user, hide its nature when identity is relevant, or create dependence.
 It should carry the positive traits of a caring human companion without impersonating one.

 It should also avoid becoming a brittle collection of integrations.
 Tools like finance tracking, calendar management, reminders, and future services should feel like natural extensions of the assistant's understanding, not separate apps loosely attached to a chat box.